cottley/wg-ui/README.md

 ## ARM Build

-The code can be asily build for the ARM platform so it can, for example, run natively on a Raspberry PI.
+The code can be easily built for the ARM platform so it can, for example, run natively on a Raspberry PI.

 ```
 make ui